alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 Use title case for East End, West End (London), East Midlands, West Midlands, Middle East, Central America, South America.

 Always write out the full name of the area the first time you use it.
-You can use a capital for a shortened version of a specific area or region if it’s commonly known by that name, like the Pole for the North Pole.
+You can use a capital for a shortened version of a specific area or region if it's commonly known by that name, like the Pole for the North Pole.

 ### GHz